SergioAlex2308/My-Personal-Repository/README.md

-# Sergio Martínez

 # Frontend Dev - UI Designer

-> I am a multimedia engineer with experience in frontend development and interface design.
-I have worked with web technologies like ReactJS, VueJS, and Bootstrap, as well as tools such as Sass and Tailwind CSS.
-I have also created views, design systems, and prototypes in Figma.
-Thanks to my studies, I have developed skills to create digital content with a critical and objective vision, which I apply in my projects.
+> Hey there! 😁 I am a multimedia engineer with experience in frontend development and interface design.
+I have developed skills to create digital content with a critical and objective vision, which I apply in my projects.
 >

 ## Contact